Learning to Play Piano in the Real World: Appendix

 \textbf{Markov-Decision-Process.} The action space consists of 13 continuous actions.
-One action per joint of the hand and one additional action for the wrist movement, parallel to the piano.
-The observation space is 356-dimensional and is shown in \tab{tab:observation space}.
+One action per joint of the hand and one additional action controlling the forearm movement.
+The 369-dimensional observation space is shown in \tab{tab:observation space}.
 Note that the observations of the keys are discrete.
-This makes playing the piano more demanding because the agent cannot hover with the fingers on the keys to observe the environment, as described in the RoboPianist \cite{Zakka2023}.
+This makes playing the piano more demanding because the agent cannot hover with the fingers on the keys to verify the correct finger positions, as described in the RoboPianist~\cite{Zakka2023}.
 Unfortunately, it is necessary because the MIDI standard used by the piano does not include partially pressed keys.
-Another contrast to the RoboPianist environment \cite{Zakka2023} is that the observation space does not include any fingering annotations.
-This is due to the Allegro hand having only 4 fingers, which makes regular "human" fingering not applicable.
-The missing fingering annotations also has a negative impact on the exploration.
-For those reasons, a carefully chosen reward function is even more crucial to succeed in the exploration.
+Further, the observation space does not include any manual fingering annotations.
+Instead we encourage the agent to use efficient fingering by adding a component to the reward formulation.

-\textbf{Reward Design.} We will briefly discuss each component of our reward function $r_\text{total}=r_\text{energy}+r_\text{hand\_position}+r_\text{keypress}+r_\text{sliding}$ in this section.
-However, a more detailed discussion is included in \app{app:reward}.
-The $r_\text{energy}$ reward penalizes fast movements that need a lot of force.
-Further, it avoids oscillations that don't lead to higher rewards.
-The $r_\text{sliding}$ reward is designed to penalize fast sideways movement of the hand while keys are pressed to avoid damaging the robot.
-The reward $r_\text{hand\_position}$ is designed to guide the wrist towards intended keys, while $r_\text{keypress}$ encourages the agent to press the correct keys.

-\textbf{Evaluation Metrics.} To quantify the success of the agent, we use the same metric as in the RoboPianist~\cite{Zakka2023}.
-At each timestep, the current states of all piano keys are compared to the target states, addressing two questions: \begin{itemize} \item "How reliable is the model at not pressing the keys it should not press?"
-(Precision) and \item "How reliable is the model at pressing the keys it should press?"
-(Recall). \end{itemize} Both, the precision and recall score, range, from $0$ to $1$.
-A score of $1$ indicates that the agent performed perfectly in this metric at all timesteps.
-Both metrics are combined using the harmonic mean to calculate the F1 score.

-We chose the F1 score as our primary score to quantify the success of the agent.
-Our driving argument is that we support the empirical statement, which was already made in the RoboPianist \cite{Zakka2023}, that the F1 score represents the qualitative performance of the agent.
-Further, using the same metric across contributions makes the results more comparable and increases the transparency.